sinopeSA/pythonopps_Excel/1_Requirements/Readme.md

 ### Strength:

 1.Can read the file without any errors.

-2. Easy to access.
+2.Easy to access.

-3. No redundancy will be found.
+3.No redundancy will be found.

-4. An execel sheet can store thousands of data.
+4.An execel sheet can store thousands of data.

 ### Weakness:
 1. Data duplication can cause problems.